Have you ever considered raising fish in your backyard?

 How to Form Your Fish Ecosystem

-Whether you raise your fish in a pond, swimming pool, or a koi pond you have to feed your fish.
+Whether you do fish farming in a pond, swimming pool, or a koi pond you have to feed your fish.
 You can purchase fish pellets to feed them daily if you wish.

 But one way to feed your fish for (basically) free is to create your own ecosystem.
 If you have a farm pond, over time an ecosystem should form on its own.